Khalid-Ali-Farah/04_xylophone/README.md

 # xylophone App

-It's an app like a magical 8 ball that can answer all of life's tricky questions.
-A button can be pressed to modify the ball's color.
+an app for music that simulates xylophone sounds.
+This will enable every Beethoven to reach their full musical potential wherever they may be.

 ## xylophone App Preview